 - A hybrid work schedule offers the right balance of convenience and productivity.
 For one thing, your employees spend less time commuting.
 They also spend less time distracted by the usual comings and goings of a crowded office.
 Instead, their time can be used more efficiently, allowing them to be more productive but also giving them the convenience of being able to attend to non-work tasks when needed.
 The flexibility of a hybrid work model also benefits employees with caregiving and other outside-of-work responsibilities as they can adapt their schedule around other duties.
 The same goes for employees with chronic physical or mental health issues who may sometimes struggle to be productive in a traditional setting, resulting in reduced absence rates.

-- The final obvious benefit is cost savings as flexible working means fewer employees are at the office at one time, resulting in savings on office space and utilities.
+- The final obvious benefit is cost savings.
+Flexible working means fewer employees are at the office at one time, resulting in savings on office space and utilities.

 If you decide to implement a flexible schedule at your company, then you need to determine which hybrid work model works best for you.